 Where to Watch

 There aren't any parent reviews yet.
 Be the first to review this title.

 What's the Story?

 ECO COMPANY is a teen-hosted program produced in the San Francisco Bay Area that looks at the different ways that people are living green and working to protect the planet.
 The four reporters/hosts -- Jordan Fowler, Jessica Mann, Adam Courtin, and Brendan Young -- profile individuals and organizations committed to environmental issues.
 They also report on the latest recycling and nature conservation efforts and advances in renewable energies and carbon footprint-reducing technology and offer advice on how to be more eco-wise while performing daily activities.
 The show also includes "eco bytes" (bits of trivia related to environmental issues) and video footage uploaded by teen viewers to the show's website.

 This kid-friendly series uses peer reporting to address various environmental issues from a youthful point of view.
 By doing so, it enthusiastically encourages young adults to become more proactive about environmentalism rather than just talking about the importance of living green.
 It also stresses the positive impact that young people's efforts, no matter how small they might seem, can have on the larger world around them.

-potentially appreciate.
+While the show is geared toward teens, its message about having a greener conscience is one that viewers of all ages can potentially appreciate.
 Though some kids might not get too excited about watching a show that's more educational than entertaining, others will be inspired by the show's call to action.
 And watching real teens work as environmental reporters may even prove inspirational to some aspiring young journalists.